v0.dev's 9 Default Patterns (And How to Override Each One)

 box-shadow: 0 1px 3px rgba(0,0,0,0.1), 0 1px 2px rgba(0,0,0,0.06);

-/* shadcn shadow-sm — used on 90% of v0 cards */The problem: When every card has the same shadow, the visual hierarchy collapses.
-Shadows are depth signals — using one value for everything is like speaking in a monotone.
+/* shadcn shadow-sm — used on 90% of v0 cards */The problem: When every card carries the same shadow, depth flattens.
+Shadows are an elevation signal — one value for everything is a monotone.

-The fix: Vary shadow by elevation level or remove it and use borders instead.
+The fix: Vary shadow by elevation level, or drop it for borders.

 /* Two-level shadow system */